cap-js/docs/guides/deployment/microservices.md

 ```

 The individual services (`bookstore`, `reviews`, `orders`) can be
- * folders, commited directly to the root project
+ * folders, committed directly to the root project
  * git submodules

 Links between the projects are established using npm dependencies.